Haloren/Drawerv2/README.md

 YouTube Video Demo: https://youtu.be/XPEXFG_qAw8

 Exploration goals for this project:
-- Build a Rails API
+- Build a Rails API for the backend
-- Build a Single Page Application (SPA) that uses the data from the rails API
-- Build a SPA with Javascript
+- Use Javascript for my frontend
 - Work with grids and columns in CSS

 # RULES